benroberts999/updatePRN_SVN/README.md

 that contains the full correct PRN-SVN-Clock mappings.
 This file is in roughly the same format as the original PRN_GPS file.

+Uses a few python3 features.

 ********************************************************************************

 ### PRNs, SVNs, Clocks, and Operational Advisories

 Each operational GPS satellite has a PRN (PseudoRandom Noise code).
 This is a label 1-32.
-On any given day, one one sattelite have each PRN, however, the PRN assigned to any specific satellite may change several times over the life of the satellite.
+On any given day, only one satellite has each PRN, however, the PRN assigned to any specific satellite may change several times over the life of the satellite.
 Each indevidual sattelite also has a unique identifier, called an SVN (Space Vehicle Number), which never changes.
-Also, each sattelite may have a Rb and a Cs clock, only one of which is transmitting at any given time.
+Also, each sattelite typically has both a Rb and a Cs clock on board, only one of which is transmitting at any given time.

 The JPL bias data files list the data labelled by PRN (not SVN).
 They also don't